sembeeuk/Exchange-Monitoring/README.md

 4. Edit each script and update the server list:
    $Servers = @("SERVER-1","SERVER-2","SERVER-3")
+   Also update any threshold settings to suit your own requirements.
+Remember to update the individual scripts and the dashboard script.

 5. Create scheduled tasks to run the scripts (e.g. every 5 minutes).